Dhyan-p/Final-Project/README.md

     ---

     The terminal will show a local URL (eg., http://127.0.0.1:5000).
-Open this link in your browser to access the website.
+Open that link in your browser to access the website.

 ---